zuri-training/CC-Generator-Team122/README.md

 - Sign up to create an account and download your desired card designs
 - It is that simple

+## How to Run this project Locally

+- Open your terminal
+- Activate the virtual environment with env\script\activate
+- Run 'python manage.py runserver'
+- Copy the generated link into your browser's address bar
+- Navigate the website

 ## FEATURES

 #### Unauthenticated Users